Travel to developing countries

 - Eat only food that is fully cooked and served hot.
 Peel all fruits and vegetables before consuming.
 Avoid salads, uncooked and unpasteurized foods, and items sold by street vendors.

 - Drink only beverages made with boiled water or commercially bottled water or other beverages that come sealed.
 Use bottled watered when brushing teeth.
 Wipe the outsides of bottles or cans before drinking from them.

 - Never consume any amount of tap water or items (such as ice cubes) made with tap water.
-Do not ingest any water when swimming or showering.
+Do not ingest any water when swimming, showering, or brushing teeth.

 Malaria and other disease can be transmitted by mosquitoes, flies, and ticks.
 Make sure you: